MaayanLab/datacrossways/README.md

 ## Cloud deployment

+Most of the work is done when the AWS resources were created.
+The remaining steps are launching the API and frontend using docker-compose.

 ### Deploy Datacrossways for development

 For development the Oauth authentification might be problematic, especially when the font end is developed on a different server.
 For this reason there The developer flag has to be added in the config file.
 This will then bypass any authentification requirements and assume a generic admin user.
+To modify the behavior edit `~datacrossways/secrets/config.json` and set the field `development` to be either `true` or `false`.

 #### Start Services